We've put together this guide to the best manual toothbrushes in the US market, whether you're looking for:

 You can get cheap toothbrushes from well-known brands for around 20–50 cents if you buy in bulk.
 For example, you can buy bundles of 24 Colgate toothbrushes on Amazon to make it more economical.
 This is a good way to ensure your whole family has a supply of new toothbrushes when they need them, without breaking the bank.

 As we said earlier, it's not all about the type of toothbrush that you use, but also how well you brush your teeth.
-Don't worry if you can only afford cheap toothbrushes; follow our teeth brushing guidelines and clean between your teeth every day with floss or interdental brushes, and you should still do a good job of removing plaque.
+Don't worry if you can only afford cheap toothbrushes; follow our guide on how to brush your teeth and clean between your teeth every day with floss or interdental brushes, and you should still do a good job of removing plaque.

 As a recap, here is a quick guide to help you choose which toothbrush type will be best for you: